 “The conversation is changing, but the impact is still present,” Dr Collison says.
 “Young people are leading the way on this one.
 Teenagers have become increasingly adept at talking about their feelings, supporting one another, and being tolerant of different perspectives on things like sexuality and gender.”

 But despite this, suicide is still the leading cause of death for Australians aged 15 – 44, with males about 2-3 times more likely than females to end their life voluntarily.
-While coronary heart disease is even more likely to kill you, suicide is more easily prevented.
 “So, while the conversation is changing we need to keep pushing the message, especially to young men that it is okay to speak about your feelings, it doesn’t make you weak and everyone struggles at times,” the mental health expert explains.

 That’s where therapy comes in.
 While our mental health system can be complex and fragmented at times, finding the care you need is surprisingly simple, and it all starts with a mental health treatment plan.